 “We don't want a member of the Royal family having a serious reaction to food poisoning, especially if she is on an overseas tour.”

-While Prince Charles has sometimes broken the rule to sample some shellfish – but the Queen has always stuck by it.
+Previously Prince Charles has sometimes broken the rule to sample shellfish—but the Queen has always stuck by the no seafood rule.

-It’s sure to be a tricky realisation for foodie Meghan, who previously confessed that seafood would feature in her ‘ideal food day’.
+It's sure to be a tricky realization for foodie Meghan, who previously confessed that seafood would feature in her 'ideal food day'.

-In 2013, she told New Potato magazine that her perfect meal would be, “A leisurely dinner of seafood and pasta, and a negroni to cap off the night,”
+She previously told New Potato magazine that her perfect meal would be a, "leisurely dinner of seafood and pasta, and a negroni to cap off the night,"

-And there’s yet another tasty thing the royals are regularly forbidden from sampling.
+Garlic is yet another tasty item of food the royals are regularly forbidden from sampling.